machinalis/iepy/docs/tutorial.rst

 Information Extraction application with IEPY.
 Be sure you have a working :doc:`installation <installation>`.

+IEPY internaly uses `Django <https://www.djangoproject.com/>`_ to define the database models, and for the web interface so you'll see some components of it around the project, such as the configuration file (with the database definition) and the ``manage.py``.
+If you're familirized with it, you will move faster in some of steps.

 0 - Creating an instance of IEPY
 --------------------------------